codescapade/codescapade.github.io/src/about.md

 ---
-layout: 'layouts/about.html'
+layout: layouts/about.html
-title: 'About me'
+title: About me
 ---

 Hi I'm Juriën, a software / game developer.
 I’ve been working as a full stack developer for the past 4 years.